 Each Australian state is responsible for the school transport of students residing in that state.

+Interstate students attending Victorian schools

-Students attending Victorian schools who reside interstate may be permitted to travel at no cost on school bus services.
+Students who reside interstate but attend Victorian schools may be permitted to travel at no cost on Victorian school bus services.
 The coordinating principal may approve an application to travel subject to all of the following conditions:

-- The student is attending their closest school. - Seating is available on the service after all students with prior rights have been accommodated. - The student and the student's parent/guardian accept the conditions of travel and the authority of the coordinating principal. - PTV incurs no additional cost. - A parent/guardian provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with prior rights to travel or a smaller vehicle is engaged for the service.
+- the student is attending their nearest appropriate school - the student lives at least 1.6 km from a public transport service that could provide convenient access to and from their school at appropriate times - seating is available on the service after all eligible students have been accommodated - the student and the student's parent/guardian accept the conditions of travel and the authority of the coordinating principal - a parent/guardian provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with a higher priority of access or a smaller vehicle is engaged for the service - parents/guardians understand that interstate students form no case for the extension, retention or variation to existing services - · PTV incurs no additional cost